- Focusing on decisions and understanding what decision-makers want.

 - Presenting numbers effectively.

-- Enhancing the impact of a business case in order to get decisions made.
+- Enhancing the impact of your report in order to get decisions made (including summarising information effectively).

 - Effectively research, compile and edit information necessary for quality decisions.